 It then takes from 8 to 10 years for the lemon tree to grow and mature enough to start producing fruit.
-Some lemon variety may need a longer time more than ten years to fully mature and produce edible fruit.
+Some lemon varieties may need a longer time more than ten years to fully mature and produce edible fruit.

-If you're buying seeds from reputable garden nursery, you may get more accurate information regarding the germination and producing fruit timeline of the plant.
+If you’re buying seeds from a reputable garden nursery, you may get more accurate information regarding the germination and producing fruit timeline of the plant.

 Do lemon trees grown from seed produce fruit?

 It depends on the seed variety and the growing condition that you may be able to provide.
-It's a bit unpredictable to know the fruit quality from a seed grown lemon tree.
+It’s a bit unpredictable to know the fruit quality from a seed-grown lemon tree.

 It means that the lemon has different genetic makeup than the original plant.
 And as a result, the seeds produce different trees altogether.